-In its constitutive meeting, held after the Annual General Meeting, the Board of Directors appoints, from among its members, the members and chairman of the Audit Committee and the Compensation Committee.
+In its constitutive meeting, held after the Annual General Meeting, the Board of Directors appoints, from among its members, the members and chairman of the Audit Committee and the Compensation and Human Resources Committee.

-In addition to the Audit and Compensation Committees, the Board of Directors may appoint ad hoc committees for preparing specific matters.
+In addition to the Audit Committee and the Compensation and Human Resources Committee, the Board of Directors may appoint ad hoc committees for preparing specific matters.
 Such committees do not have Board-approved charters and the Board does not release information on their term, composition, the number of meetings or the members’ attendance rates.

 The task of the Audit Committee is to enhance the control of the company’s operations and financial reporting.
 According to the charter, the following in particular shall be addressed and prepared by the Audit Committee:

 - reviewing the consolidated financial statements and interim reports, together with the auditor

 - reviewing together with the auditor any deficiencies in the supervision systems observed in control inspections and any other deficiencies reported by auditors